jkool702/forkrun/DOCS/DOCS_ALL.md

 grep -E '^[0-9]' benchmark.out | wc -l
 ```

-The output must match the expected test count for the release.
+The output must match the expected test count for the release: **(316 unit tests + 396 benchmark runs) × (UMA + NUMA) × (baseline + TSan + ASan/UBSan) = 4,272** (recompute if you add/drop tests).
 A lower count indicates that one or more benchmark runs silently failed or were skipped, and the release must be held until the discrepancy is resolved.

+Section T (adversarial resume files, fd hygiene, oversubscription extremes) must pass before tagging.

 This check is the last gate before tagging.
 If it passes alongside the full sanitizer matrix, tag the release and publish.